DolbyLaboratories/dolby-encoding-engine/plugins/code/hevc_enc/beamr/README.md

 # Beamr HEVC encoder plugin for Dolby Encoding Engine

-Provided source code was built and tested using Beamr5x-4.7.2.2.
+Provided source code was built and tested using Beamr5x-4.7.3.4.

 ## Build tools

-- Visual Studio 2015
+- Visual Studio 2019
-- gcc 4.8.5 (or higher)
+- gcc 9.4.0 (or higher)

 ## Prerequisites

-The build must be performed within the complete `dolby-encoding-engine` code tree.
-Download the whole repository, even if you plan to build only selected plugins.

 To build the plugin, Beamr5x SDK is required, and the environment variable `BEAMR_SDK` pointing to the kit folder.
 The typical structure of the kit folder is presented below.